Formation

 This position is located in an area covered by the protection of scientific and technical potential (PPST) and therefore requires, in accordance with the regulations, that your arrival be authorised by the competent authority of the Ministry.

-50 days of annual leave from the first year
+Up to 50 days of annual leave from the first year (in proportion to the arrival date)

-Remote working possible according to needs and organization of the service
+Remote work possible depending on the organization of the service

 Recruitment process: Applications are reviewed as they arrive.